-If we allow you to progress from a 240-hour Individual module(s) to one of the related awards, you must apply for credit transfer within three years of completing the individual modules.
-If we grant you credit, the mark achieved for a credit bearing module may contribute to the related award.
+If we allow you to progress from a 240-hour Individual module(s) to one of the related awards, and you would like the completed Individual module(s) to contribute to the new award, you must apply within three years of completing the Individual module(s).
+If permitted, the mark achieved for the Individual module(s) may contribute to the related award.

-If we allow you to progress from an Individual module(s) to one of the related awards, we may grant you credit for a maximum of two 240-hour Individual modules if transferring to the Postgraduate Diploma or MSc degree or one 240-hour Individual module if transferring to the Postgraduate Certificate.
-A condition of granting you credit is that the Individual module(s) you have successfully passed forms part of the structure of the degree, diploma or certificate to which you wish to transfer.
+If we allow you to progress from an Individual module(s) to one of the related awards, we may allow you to transfer a maximum of two 240-hour Individual modules if registering for the Postgraduate Diploma or MSc degree, or one 240-hour Individual module if registering for the Postgraduate Certificate.
+A condition of the transfer is that the Individual module(s) you have successfully passed forms part of the structure of the degree, diploma or certificate to which you wish to transfer.

 If we allow you to transfer and give you credit on the basis of modules previously passed, we will not allow you to re-enter the examination for those modules.
-The marks obtained for the assessments at which the modules were passed will contribute towards your final award as appropriate.
+The marks obtained for the assessments will contribute towards your final award as appropriate.